nitinjilla/mini-coding/README.md

 # mini-coding
-# just for fun and practising logic
+# practising logic in Python